 Car buying for the single mom can be a vexing procedure, as even seasoned car enthusiasts find it to be a daunting task.
 However, it can all be worth it when you can get the vehicle you really want and fit it squarely within your budget range.
 Below you will find tips that have worked for other single moms in the past to help get them behind the wheel of a reliable and trustworthy vehicle.

-14 Helpful Car Buying Tips
+14 Helpful Car Buying Tips1.
+Figure out your budget

 Since most single moms live on a budget, sitting down and figuring out how much you can really afford on a car will be most beneficial when it comes to the final sale.

 2. What kind of vehicle is the best fit?

 You will also want to take the time to decide the type of vehicle that will fit your family’s needs most effectively.
 Do you have young children that fully depend on you?
 If so, there are vehicles made specifically with their safety in mind and with built-in technology that helps the parent to keep children occupied while the vehicle is in motion.